Ease data privacy rules to protect copyright, CJEU told

 A court adviser said copyright authorities must be able to access data linked to internet protocol addresses where necessary

-An adviser to the Court of Justice of the EU said national authorities tasked with investigating copyright infringement should be given greater access to personal data to aid investigations in an opinion published on Thursday, October 27.
+An adviser to the Court of Justice of the EU said national copyright infringement investigators should be given greater access to personal data in an opinion published on Thursday, October 27.

 Advocate general (AG) Maciej Szpunar concluded that EU privacy laws allowed for the retention of civil identity data, such as contact details linked to internet protocol addresses, when it was the only way of identifying alleged infringers.